tdinh4/troy-technical-test/README.md

 cd troy-technical-test
 ```

-2. Run `make setup` to setup Airflow service with Docker, setup postgres database and add database connection in Airflow
+2. Run `make setup` to setup Airflow service with Docker, setup postgres database and add database connection in Airflow.
+Remember!!
+At least 4.0GB Memory required in Docker to setup Airflow.

 ```
 make setup